Mary Ainsworth (1913-1999)

 Early Life

-Ainsworth was raised in Canada as the oldest of four girls.
-After her birth in Glendale, Ohio her family relocated to Canada for employment.
+Ainsworth was born in Glendale, Ohio and raised in Canada as the oldest of four girls.
 Both her father and mother were Dickinson College graduates and placed significant emphasis on proper education.
-Ainsworth graduated from high school eager to pursue her degree in psychology and enrolled in the University of Toronto in 1929.
-There she earned both her Bachelor’s and her Ph.D. before she chose to enlist in the Canadian Women’s Army Corp during World War II.
-By the year 1945, Ainsworth had risen to the rank of Major within the Corps.
+Ainsworth graduated from high school eager to pursue a degree in psychology and enrolled in the University of Toronto in 1929.
+There she earned her bachelor’s, master's, and her PhD, and she began teaching at the university in 1938.
+In 1942, Ainsworth enlisted in the Canadian Women’s Army Corp where she rose to the rank of major within the Corps.

 Professional Life

-Ainsworth left the Corps to return to teaching in Toronto.
-Shortly after, she moved to London with her husband Leonard Ainsworth, so that he could pursue his degree from University College.
-Ainsworth taught in various capacities and began her long standing relationship with the University of Virginia in 1975.
-She remained at the University until her retirement.
+In 1946, Ainsworth returned to teaching in Toronto.
+Shortly after her marriage in 1950, she moved to London with her husband Leonard Ainsworth, so that he could pursue his degree from University College London.

-During her time in England, Ainsworth was invited to participate in research at Tavistock Clinic.
-The research focused on examining the effects that interference with the mother and child bond have on the development of the child.
+During her time in England, Ainsworth was invited to participate in research at Tavistock Clinic, where she worked with John Bowlby.
+The research focused on examining what effects interference in the mother and child bond may have on the development of the child.
 The findings revealed that when a bond between mother and child is broken, the child is at risk for developmental challenges.
-Ainsworth later went to Africa and worked with colleagues there to continue her exploration into the significance of the mother-child bond.
+Ainsworth later traveled to Kampala, Uganda where she worked at the East African Institute for Social Research, continuing her exploration into the significance of the mother-child bond.

 Contribution to Psychology

-Ainsworth later developed a Strange Situation which is a technique used to examine the pattern of attachment between a child and their mother or caregiver.
-This method of measuring the child’s specific attachment characteristics is highly respected and well established and variations of it are used throughout the clinical world of psychiatry and psychology today.
-The procedure is characterized by an observation phase and an assessment phase.
-During the observation phase, the clinician places both the mother figure and child in a secure environment and allows them to interact to the point of familiarity with their surroundings.
-A stranger is introduced into the environment and interacts with the child, while the parent leaves the room.
+The Strange Situation Test is characterized by an observation phase and an assessment phase.
+During the observation phase, the clinician places both the mother (or caregiver) and child in a secure environment and allows them to interact to the point of familiarity with their surroundings.
+A stranger is introduced into the environment and interacts with the child, and then the parent leaves the room.
 When the parent returns, the child and parent are reunited and the stranger exits.
 After this point, the parent exits, leaving the child alone.
 During that time, the stranger enters again, interacts with the child, and the parent returns.
 The stranger leaves again and the parent and child are left alone to interact.

 The child’s behavior is examined and assessed throughout this exercise.
 There are four key elements of behavior that are examined with respect to the child: